Appccessibility-Shox/Simplifier-for-Facebook/README.md

     <img align="right" style="position: absolute" src="Resources/MacAppStoreBadge.svg">
   </a>
 </h1>
 Tired of seeing Oculus, Townhall, and Marketplace?
-Facebook Simplifier enables uers to streamline Facebook's cluttered UI.
+Simplifier for Facebook is a browser extension that enables users to streamline Facebook's cluttered UI.

 If you prefer a streamlined design for accessibility reasons, please email me at shockerellaapps@gmail.com for 100% off (no questions asked).
 For example, if you're a person with an intellectual disability or a senior who finds Facebook's UI difficult to navigate, if you have ADHD or poor eyesight, I encourage you to email me to obtain this application for free.